Euro zone hopes Latvia is no Cyprus on the Baltic

 "It's very important to explain to our partners in the euro zone that, in the case of Latvia, this doesn't create any new risks similar to Cyprus," said Roberts Zile, a former finance minister and now a member of the European Parliament.

-For a related story on Latvia's prospects if it is admitted to the euro.
+For a related story on Latvia's prospects if it is admitted to the euro, click on

 Cyprus's banks have assets worth more than eight times the island's gross domestic product, dwarfing the equivalent figure for Latvia of 130 percent.
 But half of Latvia's bank deposits are held by non-residents, compared with 37 percent for Cyprus.